gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

 ```

 ### Securing the Communication to the Target Server with TLS

 The communication to the target server is not encrypted by default.
-To enable encryption set the `.tls.enabled` field in the `shoot-rsyslog-relp` extension configuration to `true`.
-In this case, a `Secret` which contains the TLS certificates used to establish the TLS connection to the server must be created in the same project namespace as your `Shoot`.
+To enable encryption, set the `.tls.enabled` field in the `shoot-rsyslog-relp` extension configuration to `true`.
+In this case, a secret which contains the TLS certificates used to establish the TLS connection to the server must be created in the same project namespace as your shoot.

-An example `Secret` is given below:
+An example secret is given below:

 ```yaml
 kind: Secret